 No matter where you are in the world I am sure, at one time or another, you have been the victim of the mosquito bite!
-Discover the best natural remedies and herbal tips for keeping biting bugs with the best essential oil mosquito repellent and homemade bug spray – easy to make and super effective!
+Discover the best natural remedies and herbal tips for keeping biting bugs at bay, with the best essential oil mosquito repellent and homemade bug spray – easy to make and super effective!

-As well as being extremely irritating and summer fun spoiling pests the Mosquito bite can also lead to serious health complications.
+As well as being extremely irritating and summer spoiling pests the Mosquito bite can also lead to serious health complications.
 So it’s time to get the best natural and safe relief!

 Most of us will turn to store bought insect or mosquito repellent at one, or more, times in our life.
 We think because they are stocked in supermarkets or convenience stores that they are safe, easy to use and effective at ridding the biting bugs.